gregwattonville/chaos-game-3d/README.md

 ## Background

-As a teacher, I want my students to explore mathematics; however, this was the result of my own exploration and wanting to learn and play around in a three deminisional space.
+As a teacher, I want my students to explore mathematics; however, this was the result of my own exploration and wanting to learn and play around in a three dimensional space.
 This animation does provide a new perspective and twist on the 2D Sierpinski triangle and getting to transform pyramid in various ways makes things interesting.

 ## License